srnd/CodeDay-Organizer-Manual/README.md

 You should also bookmark this manual for future reference.
 The most useful part of this manual will be those specific tasks: they're the best place to start if you don't have a lot of experience in a subject, and work 90% of the time.

-## How to Use StudentRND
+## Working With StudentRND

 StudentRND is the non-profit which runs CodeDay.

 CodeDay isn't only an event format, it's a nationally-recognized brand which gets students excited, and which carries high expectations for students.
-Because we want to protect our trademark and prevent student confusion, you need to be working with StudentRND before you can call your event a "CodeDay".
+Because we want to exceed their expectations \(and we want to protect our trademark\), you need to be working with StudentRND before you can call your event a "CodeDay".

 \(If you're not working with us yet, but you want to be, email organize@srnd.org.
 Otherwise, you can still use this guide, just choose another name.\)